martindb/routeros/doc/freedns-update.md

 Description
 -----------

-This script evaluates if the public ip has changed and update the A record in freedns.afraid.org DNS service.
+This script evaluates if the public ip has changed and update the A record in http://freedns.afraid.org DNS service.
-Thi only happens if there is fully connectivity (default gateway is reachable, dns is resolving, time is in sync).
+This only happens if there is fully connectivity (default gateway is reachable, dns is resolving, time is in sync).

+Note: This script was developed/tested with original version of freedns service.
+May not work with v2.

 Requirements and installation
 -----------------------------